bandframework/surmise/docs/howtocalibration.rst

 functionality of updating and manipulating the fitted calibrator by :py:meth:`surmise.calibrator.predict` class methods.

-In order to use the functionality of the base class :py:class:`surmise.calibrator`, we categorize the functions to be included in a new emulation method (for example, ``directbayeswoodbury``) into two categories.
+In order to use the functionality of the base class :py:class:`surmise.calibrator`, we categorize the functions to be included in a new calibrator method (for example, ``directbayeswoodbury``) into two categories.

 Mandatory functions
 ++++++++++++++++++++